 This Modern Cathedral Engagement Ring is a new twist on the cathedral engagement ring.
 There are 2 rows of diamonds on the opposite sides of the band, which is pretty cool, but then those rows are interrupted by swooping lines of stones that go up the sides of the cathedral.
 It is a very dramatic effect.

 We know that when searching for Round Diamond Engagement Rings, there are tons of options out there for you to choose from.
-Not to brag, and we are biased, but honestly believe we are one of the best options when looking for custom Round Diamond Engagement Rings.
 We offer the expertise, value, and service you need to create the perfect custom Round Diamond Engagement Rings.
 And we offer those things in spades!

 This is one of our Round Diamond Engagement Rings that features a knife-edge shank boasting 2 rows of 1.3mm stones in it.
 The 5mm center stone sits above 2 bezel set diamonds as well.
 We took the cathedral ring and doubled the sparkle!

 This Split Shank Modern Engagement Ring to the left is an elegant design you won’t find anywhere else.
 It sounds like we say that a lot!
-2 of the prongs are formed by the shank and the other two appear out of nowhere for a dramatic effect.
 It accented with 56, 1.3mm stones that total a little over 1/2 carat.